IAmThePan/react-ui/README.md

 4. [x] React Foundation 6 using `react-foundation`
 5. [x] React Material-UI using `material-ui`
 6. [x] Material Components for React `material-components-web-react`
-7. [ ] React Material Components Web `react-material-components-web`
+7. [x] React Material Components Web `react-material-components-web`
+        - I don't like this package.
+The documentation was wrong and it had limited components (no tabs).
 8. [ ] RMWC
 9. [ ] PrimeReact
 10. [ ] react-dropzone (not a comprehensive UI framework, only handles uploading files via drag and drop)